 For unexpected or larger medical costs, some might consider using a credit card to help them afford costly medical expenses.
 However, using a credit card to pay for large medical expenses can harm your credit score and cost you more in the long-term because of higher interest rates.

-While small monthly costs such as The Pill might make sense to charge, there are other options available for paying for preventative healthcare measures out of pocket.
+While small monthly costs such as The Pill might make sense to charge (especially if you can earn rewards on those purchases with cards like the Bank of America® Cash Rewards credit card), there are other options available for paying for preventive health care measures out of pocket.

 Planned Parenthood offers affordable women’s health care, including wellness visits, contraception, STD testing, cancer screenings and more.
 If you don’t have insurance, Planned Parenthood may have alternative payment plans available to you.
 Many women also qualify for free for low-cost services at Planned Parenthood centers.